-University of St. Augustine for Health Sciences (USAHS) has announced plans to open a new campus in the Dallas-Fort Worth Metroplex to help meet the growing demand for qualified rehabilitative science professionals and advanced-practice nurses in Texas.
-The new campus will be located in the Riverside Commons complex in Irving-Las Colinas and will open to students in the summer of 2019.
+University of St. Augustine for Health Sciences (USAHS) will soon open a new campus in the Dallas-Fort Worth Metroplex to help meet the growing demand for qualified rehabilitative science professionals and advanced-practice nurses in Texas.
+Located in the Riverside Commons complex in Irving-Las Colinas, USAHS Dallas will open to students with the first cohort starting in May.
 Riverside Commons is situated on a 13-acre campus located at the Southwest corner of Highway 114 and Riverside Drive, adjacent to the Lake Carolyn recreation area.

 Founded in 1979, USAHS is an accredited, graduate–level university that is committed solely to health and rehabilitative sciences through innovative classroom and clinical education.
 USAHS is a private university that has been serving the Austin area since 2012, with other campuses in St. Augustine and Miami in Florida, and San Marcos in Southern California.

 USAHS is the largest graduate-level physical and occupational therapy institution in the U.S. with more than 7,800 alumni, a strong 94 percent graduation rate and 100 percent clinical placement rate at hospitals and clinics across the nation, including the state of Texas with numerous in the DFW area.

 “Our graduates from Austin have consistently demonstrated that they are well-prepared to practice as effective, interdisciplinary problem-solvers, and leaders in their professions,” said USAHS CEO Vivian Sanchez.
 “The programs being offered at the Dallas campus represent high demand professions and will meet our social mandate of attending to health care disparities in Texas and communities throughout the United States.”